Astrophile1509/RISC-V-Tapeout/Week1/Day1/Readme.md

 ## 1. Simulator, Design, and Testbench

 ### 🔧 Simulator
-Through my studies, I learned that a **simulator** is a software tool that checks digital circuit functionality by applying test inputs and viewing outputs.
+A **simulator** is a software tool that checks digital circuit functionality by applying test inputs and viewing outputs.
 This helps me verify my design before hardware implementation.

 ### 🎯 Design
-I discovered that the **design** is my Verilog code describing the intended logic functionality - the **behavioral representation** of the required specification.
+**Design** is a Verilog code describing the intended logic functionality - the **behavioral representation** of the required specification.

 ### 🧪 Testbench
-I understood that a **testbench** is a simulation environment that applies various inputs to my design and checks if the outputs are correct.
+**Testbench** is a simulation environment that applies various inputs to my design and checks if the outputs are correct.

 <div align="center">
   <img src="https://github.com/Astrophile1509/RISC-V-Tapeout/blob/main/Week1/Day1/Images/testbench.png" alt="Design & Testbench Overview" width="70%">